anhcraft/config/INTERNAL.md

   - Dynamic value resolution due to end-user convenience: cast string to a scalar value and vice versa, wrap a scalar value in compound type, etc

 ### Scalar Type
+- To denormalize scalar values, the library uses type annotator.
+A type annotator is a special type adapter that serves denormalization only.

 | Source    | Target             | Action                                               |
 |-----------|--------------------|------------------------------------------------------|
 | Number    | `? extends Number` | Casting                                              |